 Ideally, publish your article first, and your thesis or dissertation second.
 Most journal publishers want the right of first publication.
 If you plan to submit your article soon, or it is under review, or it won't be published for several months, you can meet the journal's first publication requirement by putting a delay on the public release of your thesis or dissertation.
 This is known as placing an embargo on your thesis or dissertation.

-For more information on plagiarism and research misconduct, review "Avoiding Plagiarism and Research Misconduct" in the Scholarly Publishing Toolkit.
+For more information on plagiarism and research misconduct, review "Authorship, Research Misconduct, and Plagiarism" in the Scholarly Publishing Toolkit.

 An embargo is a delay in release of a publication.
 It prevents your work from being publicly available.
 This is helpful in several instances, such as: